robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.4.1 Keyword-Driven Specification

 > [!IMPORTANT]
-> LO-XX Understand the basic concepts of Keyword-Driven Specification (K2)
+> LO-kw-spec Understand the basic concepts of Keyword-Driven Specification (K2)

 In **Keyword-Driven Specification**, automation steps are expressed through a sequence of mostly **imperative commands**.
 Keywords define the specific actions that must be executed in a particular order, similar to procedural programming.